 *available throughout the Prisma model range by future update beginning with NP5 Prisma second quarter of 2020.

-We are working hard to launch an all new range of home theatre models before the end of 2020, including:
+We are working hard to launch an all new range of home theatre models during 2021, including:

 SPA25 Prisma integrated amplifier

 - 9 channel,100 watts per channel (all channels driven)

 - Dirac Live DSP capabilities

 - Launch date TBD (estimated third quarter 2021)

 - 16 channel fully balanced preamplifier